• Skip to primary navigation

 Deep Fryer Method

-• Peel the onion and use a mandolin slicer to slice it paper thin (about ⅛ inch thick).
+• Peel the onion and use a mandolin slicer to slice it paper thin (up to ⅛ inch thick).
 Separate the onion rings and place them in a bowl.
 Pour buttermilk over the onion rings, ensuring they are fully soaked.
 Let them rest for 30 minutes.

-• In a separate bowl, mix all-purpose flour, salt, and black pepper to create the seasoned flour mixture.
+• In a separate bowl, mix all-purpose flour, salt, paprika, garlic powder, and black pepper to create the seasoned flour mixture.

 • Remove the onion rings from the buttermilk, allowing excess liquid to drip off.
 Toss the onion rings in the seasoned flour mixture until evenly coated.